update: 25/01/26

 3) Formation of Space

-The method does not describe space, but observes how space forms.
-It is not a static representation, but the visible trace of a geometric behavior that evolves as it is executed.
+The method does not describe a space, but observes how space forms.
+It is not a static representation, but the visible trace of a geometric behavior that evolves over time.

 5) Emergent Dynamics